ed-ward-huang/dynamo-lite-kv-store/README.md

 - Each key is versioned using a **Vector Clock** (e.g., `[NodeA: 1, NodeB: 1]`).
 - On read, if `R` nodes return different vector clocks that cannot be causally merged (they are concurrent), the system returns *all* conflicting versions to the client.

-### Hinted Handoff (Design Consideration)
+### Hinted Handoff
 The system is structured so that if a replica is unavailable, a fallback node could temporarily store the write and forward it once the original node recovers.

-### Gossip Protocol (Future Work)
+### Gossip Protocol
-A gossip-based membership system could replace static node lists to allow dynamic cluster membership and decentralized failure detection.
+A gossip-based membership system replaces static node lists to allow dynamic cluster membership and decentralized failure detection.

 ## How to Run